 But of course, nothing beats the stunning display of autumn colors in the vineyards, which is a simply spectacular mix of red, gold, and green.

 According to history, people have been flocking to Julian since the late 1800s in search of gold, which the town is teeming with back then.
 These days, the small town still draw crowds but for a different reason: its apples.

-Dubbed as the Apple Country of California, the fall season is the busiest time of the year in Julian since this is the time when autumn does its magic to the leaves and the apples are ripe for the picking.
+Dubbed as the Apple Country of California, the fall season is the busiest time of the year in Julian since this is the time for spotting fall foliage and the apples are ripe for the picking.
 The place is well known for having all kinds of apple varieties, even those you’ve likely never heard of.

 Other than apple picking and filling your belly with some of the most appetizing apple pies ever, you can also go on a walking tour or go antique hunting in this quaint town.